sebr/bhyve-home-assistant/README.md

 ### Zone Switch

 A **zone** `switch` entity is created for each zone of a `sprinkler_timer` device.
 This switch enables starting/stopping irrigation of a zone.
-Turning on the switch will enable watering of the zone for the amount of time indicated by the `manual_preset_runtime` attribute.
-This amount of time can be set using the `set_manual_preset_runtime` service or configured in the B-hyve app.
+Turning on the switch will enable watering of the zone for a "default" amount of time.

+This default is often indicated by the `manual_preset_runtime` attribute, and this can be set using the `set_manual_preset_runtime` service or configured in the B-hyve app.

+> [!NOTE]
+> Some BHyve devices do not have the ability to set the default watering time, and it is recommended that you use the `bhyve.start_watering` service to start the watering zone with the desired number of minutes.

 The following attributes are set on zone switch entities: